rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

       ![](../assets/personalization-uc-helpers-4.png)

-4. Remove the word "string" from the expression.
-Leave the cursor at this position.
+4. Remove the placeholder "string" from the expression.
 5. Add the personalization token for the customer's first name:
    1. Select **[!UICONTROL Profile]** in the list.
    2. Navigate to **[!UICONTROL Profile]** > **[!UICONTROL Person]** > **[!UICONTROL Full name]**.
-   3. From the search results, add the **[!UICONTROL First name]** token to the expression.
+   3. Add the **[!UICONTROL First name]** token to the expression.

       The Expression editor shows this expression:

       ```handlebars